newky2k/MessageBus/component/GettingStarted.md

 	MessageBus.PostEvent("1234",this);
 	MessageBus.PostEvent("1234",this, new object[]{"This is a message"});

-*Note: You must execute any code that updates the UI in your event action delegate on the UI thread*
+*Note: You must execute any code that updates the UI, contained within your event action or delegate, on the UI thread*

 **Custom Events**